 Bill & Fayth McConnell (Mexico)

-Bill and Fayth McConnell became missionaries to Northern Mexico with Open Bible Churches in 1998.
-They have a heart for the Mexican people and love to serve and share the Gospel with those in need of our Lord and Savior.
-It is the desire of their hearts to take the Gospel to the poor and underprivileged and to go wherever God opens a door for them.
-Their ministry involves building churches, serving at soup kitchens, assisting at day care centers and dormitories, ministering at orphanages, and working on other projects.
+Bill and Fayth McConnell are Open Bible missionaries to Northern Mexico.
+It is their desire to take the Gospel to the poor and underprivileged and to go wherever God opens a door for them.
+Their ministry involves building churches, ministering at orphanages and prisons, serving at soup kitchens, and working wherever they find need.

 Del & Joy Brown (Mexico)